ovn-org/ovn/Documentation/tutorials/ovn-openstack.rst

   ...
   Datapath actions: 4

-It was took multiple hops, but we finally came to the end of the line where the packet was output to ``b`` after passing through both firewalls.
+It took multiple hops, but we finally came to the end of the line where the packet was output to ``b`` after passing through both firewalls.
 The port number here is a datapath port number, which is usually different from an OpenFlow port number.
 To check that it is